Careers360 Logo

 PSSQ=PTTR

-According to Converse of basic proportionality theorem if a line divides any two sides of a triangle in the same ratio, then the line is parallel to third side.
+According to the Converse of the basic proportionality theorem, if a line divides any two sides of a triangle in the same ratio, then the line is parallel to the third side.

 STQR